TL:DR version — VP, Creative Strategy @greenlitcontent, EIC @SuperParentHQ. Ex @Nickelodeon @AOL @ziffdavis. Magazine columnist, NYU adjunct.

-I'm a senior content strategist with extensive experience in social media, news reporting, technology, video games, and children's programing, across television, digital, and print.
+I'm a senior digital media and entertainment executive with extensive experience in social media, news reporting, technology, video games, and children's programming, across television, digital, and print.

-Most recently, I served at Senior Director, Creative Strategy at Nickelodeon, crafting the big-picture plan for how to talk about the Nick brand, from special events to movies, and implementing those plans across all screens.
-I worked on the team responsible for the Kids' Choice Sports Awards and the Emmy-nominated Kids’ Pick the President.
+Before that, I served as Senior Director, Creative Strategy at Nickelodeon, crafting the big-picture plan for how to talk about the Nick brand, from special events to awards shows to movies, and implementing those plans across all screens.
+I worked on the team responsible for projects like the Kids' Choice Sports Awards and the Emmy-nominated Kids’ Pick the President.
 I also spearheaded a major brand affinity program called Nick Likes, and directed research into brand initiatives, from panels to analytics.

 You can reach me at libeackerman [at] gmail.com or on LinkedIn.